-Good and Bad
+The Good and Bad of Keeping Koi

-1. Moments of Peace
+1. The Koi Pond Provides Moments of Peace

 There's something soothing about water and beautiful fish.
-Most koi lovers already know that by just standing there, appreciating the scene, brings moments of satiety.
+Most koi lovers already know that just standing there, and appreciating the scene, brings moments of satiety.
 Why?
 Because all's well with the moment and the view is pleasing.
 The patterns drawn through the water's surface by moving fish, the splashing sounds and their bright colours are somehow perfect in a chaotic world.

-2. The Social Factor
+2. The Hobby Has a Great Social Factor

-Gazing at your koi's navel may be a solitary affair but this pet also owns an amazing social aspect.
+Gazing at your koi's navel may be a solitary affair, but this pet also owns an amazing social aspect.
 For owners who like company—especially that of fellow koi maniacs— this hobby offers a veritable smorgasbord.
-It can be as ground-level as the next door neighbour who also keeps fish in his garden to a local club, or the big leagues; showing with the best and meeting with breeders in Japan to buy excellent specimens.
+It can be as ground-level as the next-door neighbour who also keeps fish in his garden to a local club, or the big leagues; showing with the best and meeting with breeders in Japan to buy excellent specimens.
 Koi can be as private or social an endeavor as you want it to be.

-3. Provides a Good Challenge
+3. Keeping Koi Offers a Good Challenge

 Koi cannot drift happily in a bowl on the living room table.
-They need a big outdoors pond with proper equipment and quality feeding.
+They need a big outdoor pond with the proper equipment and quality feeding.
 To successfully keep these fish, a learning curve is required that might be challenging to the beginner.
-However, the basics are not impossible and a dedicated person quickly gets the novice part under their knee.
+However, the basics are not impossible, and a dedicated person quickly gets the novice part under their knee.
 Needless to say, the enthusiastic first weeks or months of a new hobby are greatly satisfying.
 A certain fire fuels the beginner.
 However, most people fold when this stage passes (in any new skill, not just with koi).

 There's a chance you might discover that this hobby is not for you, but should it leave you mentally stimulated, you're likely hooked for life.
 The fun about keeping koi is that there's always something new to learn; pond designs and how to build them, equipment, safe transportation, better feeding, breeding, exhibitions, diseases and parasites and much more.
 This is the crux of any hobby; to stimulate the mind and teach new skills.
 Koi keeping does that in spades.
 As you progress and master every aspect, this mastery brings a sense of achievement and pride.

-4. A Reactive Pet
+4. Koi Are a Reactive Pet

 Koi fish can get ridiculously tame.
 They recognize humans as those creatures that bring them food.
 Once your koi crowd realize this delicious truth, you're bound to be followed by a shoal, begging and vying for snacks at the edge of the pond.
 They allow petting and belly stroking, even swimming into one's outstretched palm.
 This reactivity makes for a pleasing bond.
 The koi's ability to become tame is great for another reason.
 Nothing kills fish faster than stress, but sometimes they need to be physically handled.
 This is hugely stressful for any species of fish, but a trusting koi allows handling without freaking out.